Azure/terraform-azurerm-avm-res-network-virtualnetwork/README.md

 ### <a name="input_enable_telemetry"></a> [enable\_telemetry](#input\_enable\_telemetry)

-Description: This variable controls whether or not telemetry is enabled for the module.
+Description: Controls whether or not telemetry is enabled for the module.
-For more information see https://aka.ms/avm/telemetry.
+For more information, see https://aka.ms/avm/telemetry.
 If it is set to false, then no telemetry will be collected.

+Example usage:
+enable\_telemetry = false

 Type: `bool`